How can I find out if my relative was a midwife?

 Register of midwives pre-1902 identified to date (see Members’ area)

-If you know the name of any midwife who practised before the 1902 Act and have further information about her, please email Julia Allison: email@example.com.
+If you know the name of any midwife who practised before the 1902 Act and have further information about her, please email Julia Allison so that she can be added to the register: email@example.com.